dxiDavid/React/notifications-page/README.md

 ## Overview

-This is a fairly simple project with functionality that was not too challenging for a React beginner (At the time of writing this)
+This is a fairly simple project with functionality that was not too challenging for a React beginner (At the time of writing this).
+At this poit in time if you want to view it you'll have to clone it into your local environment and install the necessary modules.

 ### The challenge